Arno XI

 Arno XI is a hydroplane conceived by Achille Castoldi.
 Designed to break water speed records, it was built between 1952 and 1953 by the Cantiere Timossi boatyard, located in Azzano (a frazione of Mezzegra) on the shores of Lake Como.
 Castoldi persuaded Ferrari, via its racing drivers Alberto Ascari and Luigi Villoresi, to supply him with the same power unit used in the Ferrari 375 F1.

 The engine was installed in a Timossi three-point racing hydroplane hull.
 Castoldi managed to further increase horsepower by attaching two superchargers.
 The result was a 502 bhp speedboat, which he used to hit a 150.19 mph top speed in October 1953 on Lake Iseo.
 This world speed record for an 800 kg boat still stands today.

 A similar hydroplane was constructed by Guido Monzino in 1954.
 Like Arno XI, it utilizes a Lampredi engine, in this case sourced from a wrecked Ferrari 375 MM.

 Today

 Arno XI was later sold and raced in numerous competitions, finally retiring in 1960.
 It has since been restored and is expected to go for up for sale by RM Auctions for up to €1.5m.
-In 2021 the Arno XI is for sale again at an asking price of USD$12 Million.
+In 2021 the Arno XI is for sale again at an asking price of USD12 Million.